AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Many cities saw a massive ridership decline within public transportation during the pandemic and in the following years.
 Ridership of the Los Angeles Metro, for example, fell by approximately 70 percent in March 2020.4 Between mandatory stay-at-home orders and changes to our lifestyles and work schedules, mass transit seemed to present more safety risks than benefits, specifically surrounding the spread of transmittable diseases.
 Even many of those who had to travel often during the pandemic often took rideshares instead of mass transit to avoid contracting COVID-19.

-Microtransit’s on-demand request system eliminates the crowded spaces and long waiting periods associated with mass transit, allowing its vehicles to control the spread of diseases more effectively.
-And in addition to its ability to cater to passengers’ schedules, microtransit fills gaps that mass public transit could not fill, such as reaching more remote and rural communities that lack public transportation systems.
+The benefit of microtransit versus the more traditional public transportation systems is that this on-demand request system eliminates the crowded spaces and long waiting periods associated with mass transit, allowing its vehicles to control the spread of diseases more effectively.
+And in addition to its ability to cater to passengers’ schedules, microtransit fills gaps that mass public transit can not fill, such as reaching more remote and rural communities that lack public transportation systems.

 Benefits of Microtransit